StuJ/conversation_simulator/README.md

 # Converse

-A general-purpose framework for simulating conversations between agents, powered by GPT-4.
+A general-purpose framework for simulating conversations between agents, powered by LLMs.

 This approach uses agents mapped to separate objects in code, each with individual system prompts and contributing to a conversation, rather than having a single prompt to predict the whole conversation.
 This allows for more complex conversations, with each agent able to hold its own context that is not visible to the others.
 This might include its own deliberative process, simulated through a separate, nested conversation.
+It currently just uses OpenAI models but can easily be extended to other types of model as well.

 ### Setup
-Further work will make the framework more intuitive to use, but the repo is currently in a 'hack day' state and setup is quite manual.
-Clone the repo, run `poetry install` to install dependencies in a virtual environment, then run `converse/handle.py`, specifying parameters for the run in that file.
+Clone the repo, add your OpenAI API Key as the `OPENAI_API_KEY` environment variable, run `poetry install` to install dependencies in a virtual environment, then run from the command line, specifying parameters as args e.g. `poetry run converse.handle.py --run_name first-run --mode prediction-subagents --model gpt-4-turbo-preview --conv_len 20`.

 Prompts, agents and subagents are defined in `converse/prompts.py`.

 ## Use case: AI research simulator!

 A small project that hopes to at least be entertaining, but points to potentially promising future research.
+It uses the framework to run conversations between AI labs, governments and researchers, to simulate the future progress of AI.

-If we can simulate the process of AI development, with an AI model assuming the personas of real researchers or organisations, it could point to future developments and research agendas.
-It can allow us to run versions of the future with different parameters: turning dials of the amount of regulation, number of AI labs, competition from China, etc, to give us an idea of what the future might hold and where to focus our efforts.
+This can help give us clues about future developments and research agendas.
+We can run versions of the future or the past with different parameters: turning dials of the amount of regulation, number of AI labs, competition from China, etc, to give us an idea of what the future might hold and where to focus our efforts.
 It also gives insight into the behaviour of agent-like LLMs and can be a valuable exercise in 'prompt science'.

 The framework is also capable of running recursive **sub-conversations** inside each agent in the conversation, which is used here to simulate a conversation between decision makers at each organisation in order to decide on the work of that year, and could go further levels down to simulate e.g. decision making for each department, or the consciences of the agents.